procore/documentation/tutorials/tutorial_wbs.md

 }
 ```

+You can also create WBS codes with a bulk operation - See [Bulk Create WBS codes](https://developers.procore.com/reference/rest/v1/codes?version=1.0#bulk-create-wbs-codes).

 Once you have created a complete set of WBS codes for your organization, you can use them in CRUD operations to manage financial line item data in the following resources.

 * [Budget Line Items](https://developers.procore.com/reference/rest/v1/budget-line-items?version=1.1) (UPDATE)